aguirrealvaro/ui-kit/README.md

 ### To do

-- coords $, translate carousel $
-- Upgrade SC to 6, uninstall types SC
+- Upgrade SC to 6, uninstall types SC, $props
 - Dropdown components & keyboard interactions
 - Table?